gw67-alt/Physics/README.md

 # Negative Time Machine

-A theoretical exploration of quantum chirality and its relationship to temporal phenomena through optical and mechanical interactions.
+An experimental exploration of quantum chirality and its relationship to temporal phenomena through optical and mechanical interactions.

 ![Negative Time Machine Diagram](GknxFPIW4AA_sWD.png)